Horn of Africa Organization for Indigenous People (HOA-OIP)

 2. Climate Justice and resilience

-The organization promotes environmental sustainability and protects indigenous communities’ access to natural resources.
+Promoting environmental sustainability and protecting indigenous communities’ access to natural resources.
 This involves advocating for responsible resource management, addressing the impacts of climate change, and supporting community-based conservation initiatives.

 3. Governance and Accountability

-HOA-OIP strengthens local governance structures and promotes transparency and accountability in decision-making processes that affect indigenous communities.
+Strengthening local governance structures and promoting transparency and accountability in decision-making processes that affect local communities.
 This includes supporting community participation in local governance and advocating for inclusive policies.

 4. Women and Girl Child Empowerment:

-Recognizing the crucial role of women in Indigenous communities, HOA-OIP promotes gender equality and empowers women through various initiatives.
+Recognising the crucial role of women in Indigenous communities, we promote gender equality and empower women through various initiatives.
 This includes supporting women’s leadership, promoting their access to education and healthcare, and addressing gender-based violence.

 5. Peace conflict resolution and Governance: